Posted On: December 21, 2008 by Christopher Simon

 My Lawyer Wants Me to Go To a Chiropractor, Is that a Good Idea?

-Some of my Georgia clients call me after an Atlanta car wreck, already having signed up with a lawyer and they have already been advised to start their medical care with a chiropractor suggested by the lawyer.
-Usually the potential client's phone call to me starts this way "I am not comfortable with the situation..."
-That feeling that you have is well founded.
+We get numerous calls from people who have already signed up with a lawyer and the other lawyer told them to start their medical care with a chiropractor suggested by the lawyer.
+Usually the potential client’s phone call to me starts this way “I am not comfortable with the situation…” That feeling that you have is well founded.
 Is there anything wrong with chiropractic care?
 No, it can work wonders, but the fact that the lawyer sent you to the doctor begs the question, what is their relationship?
 Whose interests are they looking out for?

 Use common sense to guide you in your decision as to whether you should stay with that law firm.
-Remember that you can fire a lawyer at any time.
-Go through these steps:
+Remember that you can fire a car accident attorney at any time;

 1) Have you spoken with the actual lawyer, or just an assistant?
-If it's just the assistant, call back and insist on a discussion with the lawyer about whether it can hurt the case at trial that the lawyer made the referral after the Atlanta, Georgia car wreck;
+If it’s just the assistant, call back and insist on a discussion with the lawyer about whether it can hurt the case at trial that the lawyer made the referral.;

 2) Does the medical care seem professional?
 Ask the chiropractor to see the bill and ask what they will be charging you, because it all comes out of your settlement money at the end of the case.